gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Grappa Gas had been stroking Big Blue's flank, mind-speaking to the old bull to calm him.
-He looked from the indignant *tralpa* to the reeve and back to the *tralpa*.
+He looked from the indignant tralpa to the reeve and back to the tralpa.
 "Can't do that, honored,"
 he said cheerfully.
 "I have to get this old boy back in his pen."